gematik/app-Tiger/doc/specification/tiger_product_definition.md

 ## Systemgrenzen

-Out of scope
+## Out of system scope (as of May 2021)

-* Anbindung von PU Instanzen
+* Connect to service nodes in PU
-* Unterstützung von nicht Java basierten Testtechnologien
-* Unterstützung des VAU Protokolls (→ PI IV)
-* Externe Produktdienstleister die keine Testautomatisierung betreiben
+* Support for non Java test code
+* External test teams doing only UI based test automation

 ## Architekturdraft